 The university has campuses in both Cuzco and Lima.

-ROOM & BOARD: Students can choose to live with a Peruvian host family (includes 3 meals a day and 1 load of laundry per week) OR in a residence hall (no meals included).
+ROOM & BOARD: Students can choose to live with a Peruvian host family (includes 3 meals a day and 1 load of laundry per week) OR in a residence hall (daily breakfast included).
 Rooms are double occupancy.

 1 OVERNIGHT EXCURSION & 1 DAY EXCURSION